hellojhonas/hellojhonas/README.md

 🔭 I’m currently upskilling to be a fullstack developer.

-🌱 I’m currently acquiring some skills that complements my fullstack dev skill.
+🌱 In addition, I’m currently acquiring some skills that complements my fullstack dev skill.

-👯 I’m looking to collaborate on a fullstack web project.
+👯 Furthermore, I’m looking to collaborate on a fullstack web project.

 📫 Reach me at: jhonacenas0704@gmail.com

 ⚡ Fun fact: Video games, anime's, kdrama's and documentaries are my past time.